daronphang/coding_resources/docker/images.md

 WORKDIR       Sets working directory for any RUN, CMD, ENTRYPOINT, COPY, ADD

 # Tips:
-Use ARG for build-time customization as ENV will persist when a container starts running
+-Use ARG for build-time customization as ENV will persist when a container starts running -Dockerfile should have either CMD or ENTRYPOINT commands -CMD is to provide default args for an ENTRYPOINT command or for executing an ad-hoc command in container
 ```

 ## Dockerfile example: